 How Much Should the Local Dues Be?

-Each chapter sets its own local dues, which is collected in addition to the $25 national dues.
+Each chapter sets its own local dues, which are collected in addition to the $25 national dues.
 These local dues vary widely among chapters – anywhere from $5 to $40.
-We would like to encourage you to collect a reasonable amount for local dues – they are a good means of funding local projects, but no student should find membership in Alpha Lambda Delta to be a financial hardship.
+We encourage you to collect a reasonable amount for local dues – they are a good means of funding local projects, but no student should find membership in Alpha Lambda Delta to be a financial hardship.

 If you are not using MHS, it should be clear to eligible students the amount due and to whom the check is written.
 The National Office will not accept individual checks from prospective members.
 The chapter should collect and process all monies, and then forward the appropriate funds ($25 per new member) to the National Office as a single payment.
 There are two options for handling chapter funds: maintaining an on-campus account with your institution, or maintaining an off-campus account at a banking institution.
 Whichever option you choose, please make it clear to students to whom payment should be made – on-campus accounts generally require that fees collected be payable to the institution itself; off-campus accounts, of course, should be payable to the name of the account (i.e., “Alpha Lambda Delta Chapter, ABC University”).